mmamontx/ja2-stracciatella-mp/README.md

     - Handle server disconnection on client side.
     - Fix "burst fatality" crash.
     - Investigate (and fix if needed) AnimCache memset() crash.
+    - Fix columns width and add borders for MP buttons on the strategic screen.
+Adapt for all resolutions (including the widescreens).
+    - Add player names and the respective ready statuses to the columns.
+    - Verify repetitive starts and connections/disconnections within a single run.
+    - Fix gPlayers struct on disconnections.

 Things worth mentioning and "dark knowledge":

+- The modification requires images of buttons from 1.13 MP.
+They are located under the following path: Data/Interface/MPGOLDPIECEBUTTONS.sti
 - For some reason the client doesn't have animations in place when the tactical screen is loading.
 By default it causes failure, so there is a workaround introduced that skips the failure and loads the missing animation instead.
 - Starting screen is the strategic map (lobby) instead of the laptop.
 - The intro videos at the beginning of the game are disabled.